Introduction to the project

 Japanese orthography experience (individual video)

 Learners will test out some popular video creating soft and choose one that they want to use for this assignment "sharing Japanese learning experience."
 Learners will create (including editing) a short video clip (for the audience of their choice) to talk about his/her Japanese learning experience focusing on its writing system (in their choice of language style).
 The video should explain the similarities and differences among the orthographies of their native language, Japanese, and other language(s) that they have learned, using the knowledge from the previous readings and classes.

 Common symptoms of dyslexia

 Learners will select what to read about dyslexia based on their reading level and share what they have found out by giving a short informal presentation.
 The candidates for readings include children's books, manga, informational website (e.g. the Dyslexia Association of Japan).

 Learners will read a short article on how phonological dyslexia happens and analyze why it is more visible in English than Japanese.

 Rikaichan or Reading Tutor

-Preparetion for interviews with the audience
+Preparation for interviews with the audience

-Learners will consider what information from the audience helps them to creat a video clip and prepare for the interviews with the audience.
-They will also decide how they conduct interviews (e.g. individual, pair, group).
+Learners will consider what information from the audience helps them to create a video clip and prepare for the interviews with the audience.
+They will also decide how they will conduct interviews (e.g. individual, pair, group).
 The questions include what information the audience wants from a local expert whom the learners will meet before they start creating a video script.
-The representatives of the group will write to the principle of the Saturday Japanese school a week before the meeting and after the meeting.
+The representatives of the group will write to the principal of the Saturday Japanese school a week before the meeting and after the meeting.

 Deliverable: Interview questions (Assessment 2)